pdfmonkey/n8n-nodes-pdfmonkey/README.md

 The PDFMonkey Trigger node listens for webhooks from PDFMonkey and processes them:

 - **Webhook Receiver**: Triggers when PDFMonkey sends a webhook notification
-- **Automatic PDF Download**: Automatically downloads the PDF when the document generation is successful
+- **Automatic File Download**: Automatically downloads the PDF or image when the document generation is successful
 - **Intelligent Filename Handling**: Extracts the filename from metadata
 - **Complete Response Data**: Returns all document properties from the PDFMonkey API in the JSON output